Manila Clasico

-Manila Clasico refers to the rivalry between the two most popular professional basketball teams in the Philippines today, the Barangay Ginebra San Miguel and the Magnolia Hotshots, both owned by San Miguel Corporation.
-The former represents the Ginebra San Miguel franchise while the latter carries the San Miguel Pure Foods franchise in the Philippine Basketball Association (PBA).
+Manila Clasico is a Philippine Basketball Association (PBA) rivalry between the Barangay Ginebra San Miguel and Magnolia Chicken Timplados Hotshots, two of the most successful and most popular teams in the league.
+It is also a rivalry between two San Miguel Corporation teams (also known as sister teams).
+The former represents the Ginebra San Miguel franchise while the latter carries the San Miguel Pure Foods franchise.

 Overview

-The two teams have won a total of 27 championships: the Purefoods franchise taking 14, and the Ginebra franchise 13.
-However, as of the end of the 2020 PBA season, the Ginebra and Purefoods franchises have only met in the finals twice in the 32 seasons they have been together in the league.
-Head-to-head, they have an even PBA Finals record, 1–1.
+The two teams have won a total of 29 championships: the Ginebra franchise have 15, and the Purefoods franchise have 14.
+However, as of the end of the 2022–23 PBA season, the Ginebra and Purefoods franchises have only met in the finals twice in the 32 seasons they have been together in the league.
+Head-to-head, they have an even PBA finals record, 1–1.

 History

 While the rivalry traces all the way back to the 1980s, the name by which it is now well-known only came up in 2012, when online sports editor Jaemark Tordecilla called the Ginebra-Purefoods rivalry as the Philippine basketball equivalent of the El Clásico football rivalry between Real Madrid and FC Barcelona.
 Tordecilla said that the rivalry “has been one of Philippine sports’ most underrated phenomena, because media has rarely hyped up the matchup” before.
 But the popularity of the two teams, their history, and the profiles of their original fanbase made the rivalry special and endure through the years.